airnub/airnub-site/README.md

 - [`packages/brand/runtime/tokens-speckit.css`](packages/brand/runtime/tokens-speckit.css)
 - [`packages/brand/runtime/navigation.json`](packages/brand/runtime/navigation.json)

-Apps import the CSS tokens in `app/layout.tsx` and delegate their Open Graph image + favicons to `@airnub/brand`, so rebrands propagate automatically.
+Apps import the CSS tokens in `app/layout.tsx`, build metadata with `buildBrandMetadata`, and serve the static Open Graph asset through `/api/og` by reading the PNG path exported from `@airnub/brand/server`.
+Favicons, touch icons, and the default OG URL come from the metadata helper, so rebrands propagate automatically without extra per-app files.

+Navigation is defined in TypeScript (`airnubNavigation` / `speckitNavigation` from `@airnub/brand`) and transformed inside each app before rendering.
+The generated `runtime/navigation.json` is available for tooling and validation but is not what powers the live UI today.

 Forks that want to diverge from the default brand can commit their own `.brand/public/brand/` assets, set the appropriate `BRAND_*` environment variables in CI/deploy, and run `pnpm brand:sync` during the build pipeline.